 Each of the Big 4 accounting firms, PwC, Deloitte, EY, and KMPG, has a unique culture, so ranking them upon this factor is tricky.
 However, after extensive research and speaking with individuals who have worked there, I have found opinions and revealing facts about their work culture.

-In this post, I will explore which one of the Big 4 companies has the best culture considering job security, workplace environment, awards, and recognition to help you choose between them.
+In this post, I will explore which one of the Big 4 companies has the best culture considering the following factors:

 #1.
 PwC (PricewaterhouseCoopers)